About Information Technology at UW–Madison

-The people who provide IT services at UW‑Madison are working every hour of every day to help support the Wisconsin Idea so that the university can help improve people’s lives beyond the classroom.
+The people who provide information technology (IT) services at UW‑Madison are working every hour of every day to help support the Wisconsin Idea so that the university can help improve people’s lives beyond the classroom.

 Chief Information Officer & Vice Provost for Information Technology